María Félix

 María de los Ángeles Félix Güereña ([maˈɾi.a ˈfeliɣs]; 8 April 1914 – 8 April 2002) was a Mexican actress and singer.
 Along with Pedro Armendáriz and Dolores del Río, she was one of the most successful figures of Latin American cinema in the 1940s and 1950s.
 Considered one of the most beautiful actresses of the Golden Age of Mexican cinema, her strong personality and taste for finesse garnered her the title of diva early in her career.
-She was known as La Doña, a name derived from her character in Doña Bárbara (1943), and María Bonita, thanks to the anthem composed exclusively for her as a wedding gift by Félix's second husband, Agustín Lara.
-Her acting career consists of 47 films made in Mexico, Spain, France, Italy and Argentina.
+She was known as La Doña, a name derived from her character in Doña Bárbara (1943), and María Bonita, thanks to the anthem composed exclusively for her as a wedding gift by her second husband, Agustín Lara.
+Her acting career consists of 47 films made in Mexico, Spain, France, Italy, and Argentina.

 Early life

 María de los Ángeles Félix Güereña was born in Álamos, Sonora, Mexico, on 8 April 1914.
 Her birth was registered on May 4, which was later misreported as her date of birth.

-She was the daughter of Bernardo Félix Flores, a military officer and politician who was of distant Yaqui descent, and Josefina Güereña Rosas, who grew up in the U.S. state of California; both were of Basque Mexican ancestry.
+She was the daughter of Bernardo Félix Flores, a military officer and politician who was of distant Yaqui descent, and Josefina Güereña Rosas, who grew up in the U.S. state of California; both were of Mexican ancestry.
 She had fifteen siblings: Josefina, María de la Paz, Pablo, Bernardo, Miguel, María de las Mercedes, Fernando, Victoria Eugenia, Ricardo, Benjamín and Ana María del Sacramento.

 She spent her childhood in Álamos.
 During her childhood, she had a close relationship with her brother Pablo.
 Her mother separated the two siblings, thinking they might be involved in an incestuous relationship.
 For that reason, Pablo was sent to the Colegio Militar, in Mexico City.

 Later, the Félix family moved to Guadalajara.
 When María was 17, her beauty soon began to attract attention.
 She was crowned Beauty Queen at the University of Guadalajara.
 It was at this time that she met Enrique Álvarez Alatorre, a salesman for the cosmetics firm Max Factor.
 After a brief romance, the couple married in 1931.
 In 1935, Félix gave birth to her only child, Enrique, nicknamed Quique.
 Her marriage with Álvarez was unsuccessful and the couple divorced in 1937.
 After her divorce, Félix returned to Guadalajara with her family, where she was the subject of gossip and rumors due to her status as a divorcée.
 Because of this situation, Félix decided to move to Mexico City with her son.

 In Mexico City, she worked as a receptionist in a plastic surgeon's office, and lived in a guest house.
 One day, the father of her son visited the child, and deliberately refused to give the boy back to his mother. Álvarez took the child to Guadalajara.
 Félix's son was recovered with the help of Agustín Lara, her second husband.
 They planned an elaborate recovery that tricked the grandmother and took the child.